CONTENTS OF NEWSLETTER 38

-On the face of it, Kuwait is likely to remain firmly in the Western Camp, as a defence against claims and threats from its neighbours.
-It is also possible that the growing, young and largely disaffected population, many without local roots, may tire of a subsidised life in the coffee shops and react to Western interference in the Middle East.
-If a new Shia State should emerge from the ashes of southern Iraq that might galvanise the local Shia community into action, or stimulate a popular rising to overthrow the regime.
+On the face of it, Kuwait is likely to remain firmly in the Western Camp, as a defense against claims and threats from its neighbors.
+It is also possible that the growing, young and largely disaffected population, many without local roots, may tire of a subsidized life in the coffee shops and react to Western interference in the Middle East.
+If a new Shia State should emerge from the ashes of southern Iraq that might galvanize the local Shia community into action, or stimulate a popular rising to overthrow the regime.
 Rising oil prices, which are virtually inevitable as shortages bite deeper, will make Kuwait an immensely wealthy place.
-At first, this may allow its substantially feudal government to buy off a disaffected population but on the other hand may prove to be a destabilising influence.
+At first, this may allow its substantially feudal government to buy off a disaffected population but on the other hand may prove to be a destabilizing influence.
 It is never easy to be a rich man in a crowd of beggars.

 “It is hard to envisage the effects of a radically reduced oil supply on a modern economy or society.
-Yet just such a radical reduction is staring us in the face”
+Just such a radical reduction is staring us in the face.”

 It is important to distinguish these strictly financial terms from those applied to the technical assessment of the volumes of recoverable oil in a prospect or oilfield.
-Proved Reserves in this sense means confirmed by producing wells; Probable Reserves mean likely additions from subsidiary corners of the field that have not yet been fully confirmed; and Possible Reserves refer to the possibility for example of a subsidiary deeper reservoir.
+Proved Reserves in this sense means confirmed by producing wells; Probable Reserves mean likely additions from subsidiary corners of the field that have not yet been fully confirmed, and Possible Reserves refer to the possibility for example of a subsidiary deeper reservoir.
 These are sound pragmatic terms that can be easily understood by anyone.
-Modern practice however prefers to describe reserves in terms of so-called Probability, distinguishing those with a high “chance”, better say than 90% , whatever that means given that each field is unique, from those with a low “chance”.
-This gives a range from which Mean, Mode and Median values may be computed, in some cases with the intervention of so-called Monte Carlo Simulation whereby every combination of the various parameters is considered in as many as 50 000 iterations.
+Modern practice, however, prefers to describe reserves regarding so-called Probability, distinguishing those with a high “chance,” better say than 90%, whatever that means given that each field is unique, from those with a low “chance.”
+This gives a range from which Mean, Mode, and Median values may be computed, in some cases with the intervention of so-called Monte Carlo Simulation whereby every combination of the various parameters is considered in as many as 50 000 iterations.